LLNL/RAJAPerf/README.md

 ```

 The process of cloning the performance suite repo into the RAJA code in this
-way is temporary.
-It will change when the performance suite is moved to a
-project on GitHub.
+way will change when the performance suite is moved to a project on GitHub.

 Finally, use [CMake] to build the code.
 The simplest way to build the code is
 to create a build directory in the top-level RAJA directory (in-source builds